songwutmee/1BITKNIGHT/README.md

 This is the central nervous system of our project, enabling complete decoupling between major systems.

 *   **What it is:** A "Subject" object maintains a list of its "Observers" and notifies them automatically of any state changes.
-We implement this using Scriptable Objects to create a global event bus.
+I implement this using Scriptable Objects to create a global event bus.
 *   **How it's used:** `GameEvent` assets act as broadcast channels.
 When `PlayerStatus` takes damage, it doesn't know about the UI; it simply `Raises` the `OnPlayerHealthChanged` event.
 The `UIManager` and `DamageVignetteUI` use a `GameEventListener` component to "listen" for this specific event and react accordingly.

 ### 4. Singleton Pattern